Skip to main content

 Law Enforcement and Immigration in Oregon

-Oregon is among the "sanctuary states" in the United States.
-The state established itself as such in 1987 and is among the first sanctuary states in the country.
+Oregon is among the “sanctuary states” in the United States.
+The state established itself as a sanctuary state in 1987 and is among the first in the country.
 Oregon was the first state to pass a law barring state authorities from helping federal authorities enforce immigration laws.

-The "sanctuary state" started with ORS 181A.820.
-The legislation passed in 1987.
+The “sanctuary state” started with ORS 181A.820, which was passed in 1987.
 This law barred state law enforcement resources from capturing and detecting immigrants without proper documentation.

 Oregon legislators updated ORS 181A.820 a few decades later.
-To strengthen the law, the state passed House Bill 3265 in 2021, also known as the "Sanctuary Promise Act."
-The bill increases the protective measures and safety of immigrant communities.
+To strengthen the law, the state passed House Bill 3265 in 2021, also known as the “Sanctuary Promise Act.”
+The bill strengthens protective measures and safety for immigrant communities.
 The effort includes increased support and transparency in dealings with federal immigration authorities.

 The Sanctuary Promise Act also banned local law enforcement authorities from participating in immigration enforcement.
 Before they can proceed, they should get a judicial warrant.
 The Act also forces state and federal law enforcement agencies to document, report, and deny immigration law enforcement.